simonambridge/RTFAP2/ReST.md

 ## Test Access and data retrieval

-You can find more detailed instructions for installing Node, D3, and jquery using my example at https://github.com/simonambridge/chartDSE

 > Note: the Node.js application directory structure in the restRTFAP directory was originally created with Express, using the command ```$ express restRTFAP```.

 Navigate to the restRTFAP directory in the repo: